-Colin Osborne, Associate Director of the Grantham Centre, considers the dark side of free trade.
+Colin Osborne, former Associate Director of the Grantham Centre, considers the dark side of free trade.

 Globalisation has brought freer international movements of people and goods, transforming modern life.
 But the consequences of these movements are causing political turmoil.
 In the two years since the Brexit vote, migration, free trade agreements and border arrangements have never been far from the headlines.
 How will people, goods and services cross the UK-EU border after Brexit?
 These are contentious issues, but as negotiations continue between the EU and UK in the run-up to next year’s Brexit, there is something fundamental and undeniable at stake: free trade allows Westerners to consume cheap food and goods from all over the world, and it is not environmentally sustainable.
 For the sake of our planet should we limit this trade and consume less?